0xf0ad/modelLoader/README.md

 '''bash
 sudo rm /usr/bin/load
 '''
+### dependencies

+the repo is dependent on some librarys you should install from your package manager,those librarys are GLFW GLM Assimp on arch linux you can execute the folling command to install them

+'''bash
+sudo pacman -S glfw glm assimp
+'''

 ## using the tool
 you can use the tool after clonning and compiling the source code by executing